 What you can do about it:

 - Pulling or digging up small holly trees or shrubs is easiest in the fall or winter when the ground is damp.
 Be sure to remove as much of the root as possible, as the plant will regrow from root fragments left in the soil.
 Either burn or pile the removed plants and cover them with a tarp to dry out.

 - Weed wrenches can assist with removing English holly.
 If you are in Washington County, we lend these tools for free from our tool library.

 Tall Oregon grape (Mahonia aquifolium) has similar looking leaves and can share the same stature as English holly.
-This often leads to observers mistaking the two species.
+Observers often mistake the two species because of their appearance.
 Oregon grape is a Pacific Northwest native species and can be distinguished from holly by its flowers, which are yellow, and it’s berries, which are dark blue and ripen in late summer.

 Noxious Weed Listing:

 |State of Washington:||Monitor|